 Christy was not the only scientist that Oppenheimer brought to Los Alamos.
 Although not all the scientists were explicitly told that they would be building a bomb, many were intrigued by the chance to work with scientific leaders like Oppenheimer and Glenn Seaborg, who also worked to recruit top scientists from across the country.
 As Seaborg recalled telling his recruits, “‘You just come.
 We’re working on something that’s more important than the discovery of electricity.
 You just come here and I’ll tell you what it is.’
 This almost always brought them.”

 Fear of Germany

 For the scientists who were aware of the prolific German scientific community, the fear that Germany could develop an atomic bomb before the United States was also a driving factor.
-Although the Alsos Mission later discovered that the German atomic bomb project had not progressed very far, members of the Manhattan Project did not know until after the war.
-Leona Marshall Libby, who worked at Chicago and Hanford and who was arguably the most influential female scientist to work on the Manhattan Project, remembered the atmosphere at the time:
+Although the Alsos Mission later discovered that the German atomic bomb project had not progressed very far, most members of the Manhattan Project did not know this until after the war.
+Leona Marshall Libby, who worked at Chicago and Hanford and who was arguably the most influential woman scientist to work on the Manhattan Project, remembered the atmosphere at the time:

 I think everyone was terrified that we were wrong [in our way of developing the bomb] and the Germans were ahead of us.
 That was a persistent and ever-present fear, fed, of course, by the fact that our leaders knew those people in Germany.
 They went to school with them.
 Our leaders were terrified, and that terror fed to us.
 If the Germans had got it before we did, I don't know what would have happened to the world.
 Something different.
 Germany led in the field of physics, in every respect, at the time war set in, when Hitler lowered the boom.
 It was a very frightening time.